iblech/git-util/README.md

 use `git get current-branch-name`.
 To check if the repository is dirty, you use `git get is-working-tree-dirty` and it exits successfully if so, and unsuccessfully if not.
-It is easy to drop in new subcommands. `git get` with no argument prints a list of available information.
+It is easy to drop in new subcommands; every time I find out there is no easy way to determine some bit of git information, I drop it in here. `git get` with no argument prints a list of available information.

 `git-re-edit` invokes the editor on all the currently-dirty files: